Update: We now offer office, telephone and video consultations. Please call us at (626) 256-8500.

 We review your background to see if there are any waivers or pardons that can help your immigration status.

-We prepare all the necessary paperwork, waivers and documents, and file them with the immigration court and government agencies.
+We prepare the necessary paperwork, waivers and documents, and file them with the immigration court and government agencies.

 Experienced Immigration Lawyer Doreen Emenike has significant knowledge in handling similar immigration matters and has a high success rate.